semiprime/pygenda/docs/quickstart-postmarketOS.md

 Known issues
 ------------
-Known issues specific to postmarketOS (with Phosh) include:
+Known issues specific to postmarketOS (observed on Phosh) include:

 * Translations are not loaded for strings in .glade files (i.e. most of the UI).
-* The menu behaves badly (and inconsistently) when using the touchscreen: submenus often do not appear.
+* The menubar behaves badly when using the touchscreen: submenus sometimes do not appear (seems to happen in other GTK3 apps too, but not GTK4?).
+* The menubar is even more broken in fullscreen mode, or when app is maximised and the titlebar is hidden.
 * Sometimes the UI stops responding to taps (I'm not sure when this occurs).
 * There's no portrait mode.